 - Monday, September 20: Introduction to the course and instructors, plus a motivating case study

-- Wednesday, September 22: Introduction to risk analysis, statistical foundations, simulation in R
+- Wednesday, September 22: Introduction to risk analysis, statistics, and simulation in R

 - Tuesday, September 28: The Poisson Processes / Aggregate models